NETMF/Llvm.NET/src/Design.md

 equality "Just works".
 If there was no instance then the interning system will create one.
 In order to create one it must know the concrete most derived type for the opaque pointer to construct the wrapper type.
-Fortunately, LLVM uses a custom type tagging mechanism to optimize such cases internally (e.g. safe dynamic down casting by kipping a TypeKind value).
+Fortunately, LLVM uses a custom type tagging mechanism to optimize such cases internally (e.g. safe dynamic down casting by keeping a TypeKind value).
 The actual implementation in LLVM is not as simplistic as that but for the purposes of projection that's enough to get to the correct type.
 Llvm.NET uses this to manage the mapping and creation of types.